 This information is quite daunting, but the good news is that scorpions are not classified as an aggressive species.
 They typically only sting when provoked or trapped against skin.

-If you have an infestation of scorpions or are interested in pest prevention, give us a call at (800)225-5305 or learn more about our services here.
+If you have an infestation of scorpions or are interested in pest prevention, give us a call at (800) 225-5305 or read more about our pest control services.